Significance of parks, gardens and the pastoral landscape Click here

 A later landscape gardener, William Shenstone, a gentleman amateur, commenced work in 1745 and specialized in creating pictures in the landscape – siting seats and summer houses in the best places to view the gardens.
 He used foliage gradations, the size of trees, and buildings to lengthen vistas, and created “garden-scenes” of the sublime, the beautiful and the melancholy (Manwaring, 1925).

 As befitted Italianate landscapes, English gardens contained ruins, specially designed and constructed for the setting.
 Often these were Gothic, sometimes Roman or Greek, and ivy and other plants were encouraged to grow over them.
 While often ridiculed, the artificial ruins reinforced the image of the garden as capturing the landscapes of Claude or Rosa, they were both objects and symbols.
 Sanderson Miller was a chief designer of ruins (!), mingling classic and medieval, Gothic and Italian.
-Janowitz argues that ruins serve as the visible guarantor of the antiquity of the nation, but as ivy climbs up and claims the stonework, it also binds culture to nature … (Janowitz, 1990).
+Janowitz argued that ruins serve as the visible guarantor of the antiquity of the nation, but as ivy climbs up and claims the stonework, it also binds culture to nature … (Janowitz, 1990).
 Books on the design of ruins appeared up to 1800 (See for example, Janowitz, A., 1990.
 England’s Ruins: Poetic Purpose and the National Landscape.
 Basil Blackwell, Oxford; Zucker, P., 1968.
 Fascination of Decay: Relic – Symbol – Ornament.
 The Gregg Press, Ridgewood, New Jersey).

 Over the eighteenth century, landscape gardens became more complex, including grottos, caves, cliffs, hermitages, falls, statuary, exotic objects and even macabre scenes (Shepard, 1967).
 There gradually developed two schools; those preferring the simple lawns and woody clumps – the classic pastoral, and those who followed painting as the model and included many symbolic objects.
 Many hundreds of landscape gardens were established in England in the eighteenth century, and over the following century, their trees came to maturity.